ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 Maximum bandwidth for a file share is calculated by taking the file share's IOPS and multiplying it by the bandwidth multiplier.
 The bandwidth multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB, custom IOPS, and `dp2` profiles.
 The higher the IOPS that you specify, the higher the bandwidth.
 Maximum bandwidth is 8192 Mbps.

-[Beta]{: tag-cyan} For the `rfs` profile, the bandwidth is directly [adjustable](/docs/vpc?topic=vpc-file-storage-adjusting-bandwidth).
+[Select availability]{: tag-green} For the `rfs` profile, the bandwidth is directly [adjustable](/docs/vpc?topic=vpc-file-storage-adjusting-bandwidth).
 The preset value is calculated as 8 Mbps for every 20 GB of capacity.
 You can increase this value up to 8192 Mbps, or reduce it back to the preset value.
 The IOPS value for a regional file share is 35000.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the bandwidth multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the bandwidth limit.
 Conversely, if the application I/O size is larger, the bandwidth limit is reached before the IOPS limit.